-A Cappella Camp, a summer vocal music program that specializes in a cappella singing, was founded in 2013 in Cleveland, OH by artistic director Reginald Bowens, a native of Cleveland.
-A Cappella Camp is a summer opportunity for teenagers (ages 13 through 19) to explore the a cappella genres of contemporary pop, jazz, gospel and other art music.
-The two-week educational intensive is designed to help build character, self-discipline, and musicianship in the teens, and a cappella music is great in training singers to be independent from instrumental accompaniment.
-A Cappella Camp features music education classes in music theory, sight-singing, ear training, jazz theory, jazz improvisation, songwriting, vocal arranging, beatboxing, and much more!
+A Cappella Camp, a summer vocal music program that specializes in a cappella singing, was founded in 2013 in Cleveland, OH by director Reginald Bowens, a native of Cleveland.
+A Cappella Camp is a summer intensive for teenagers interested in having a career in vocal music, especially in the genres of pop, jazz, and gospel.
+While building character, self-discipline and musicianship, campers engage in ensemble singing, private coaching, songwriting, jazz theory, professional networking, recording arts, and more.
+Plus, a cappella music is great in training vocalists to be independent from instrumental accompaniment!

 Over the years, A Cappella Camp has been fortunate to be featured on 19 Action News with an interview segment on Romona’s Kid’s; News Channel 5’s Kaleidoscope with Leon Bibb; Fox 8 News’ “Kickin’ It With Kenny”, and several radio stations in the Greater Cleveland region.
 Recently, A Cappella Camp was featured on Janis Siegel and Lauren Kinhan’s Vocal Gumbo (New York), and on Emerge Gallery and Art Center’s African American Music Series (North Carolina).